Cookie Settings

 Our laboratory is studying rare, poorly understood tumor diseases with the goal of finding new entry points for therapies through a better understanding of their biology and pathogenesis.

-Our strategy to gain insights into the biology of rare cancers is to combine omics analyses of patient samples with functional characterization of tumor-specific alterations.
-We have a close cooperation with the prospective precision oncology program MASTER (Molecularly Aided Stratification for Tumor Eradication Research), in which patient tumors, in particular rare cancers, are investigated by whole-genome, exome, and RNA sequencing.
+Our strategy to gain insights into the biology of rare cancers is to combine omics analyses of patient samples with the functional characterization of tumor-specific alterations.
+We have a close cooperation with the prospective precision oncology program MASTER (Molecularly Aided Stratification for Tumor Eradication Research), in which patient tumors, in particular rare cancers, are investigated by whole-genome and RNA sequencing and DNA methylation.
 Genetic alterations discovered in this program are functionally characterized in our laboratory by using different model systems including cell lines and mouse models.
 In addition, we uncover secondary gene dependencies by using large-scale CRISPR screening that is followed by their in-depth mechanistic characterization.
 Through these efforts, we provide new mechanistic insights into critical cellular signaling pathways and help translate genomic information into clinical applications.

 Contact